 This is a volunteer night for women, transgender, and femme-identified people.
 Woodworking and boatbuilding are traditionally a male-dominated fields, and we believe it’s important to create a supportive space in which WTF-identified people can gain access to and develop their confidence in these skills.
-Like our Wednesday night open shop volunteer night, this is a time when volunteers work on projects that support our youth boatbuilding projects, workshop, and programming.
-Pizza and beverages are provided in exchange for your time and participation.
+Like our Wednesday night open shop volunteer night, this is a time when volunteers work on projects that support our youth boatbuilding projects and workshop needs.
+Pizza is provided in exchange for your time and participation.
 The regular meeting time is the 1st & 3rd Thursday of the month from 6:30 - 9:00 PM.
 We also host WTF-specific power tool trainings.
 These usually occur on the 3rd Saturday of each month from 9 AM - 12 PM.
 Use the calendar to sign up (summer schedule varies).

 What does WTF mean?